 On the market, the rich get richer and the poor get richer.

-John T. Sanders, 1980 While justice is the basis for liberty, it is necessary to understand economic causes and consequences in order to apply the principles of liberty, and to persuade most people of their justice.
+John T. Sanders, 1980

+While justice is the basis for liberty, it is necessary to understand economic causes and consequences in order to apply the principles of liberty, and to persuade most people of their justice.
 So it is important for Libertarians to support economic education about the benefits of a free society.

 To be governed, is to be watched, inspected, spied, directed, law-ridden, regulated, penned up, indoctrinated, preached at, checked, appraised, seized, censured, commanded, by beings who have neither title nor knowledge nor virtue.
-To be governed is. under pretext of public utility and in the name of the general interest, to be laid under contribution, drilled, fleeced, exploited, monopolized, extorted from, exhausted, hoaxed and robbed: then, upon the slightest resistance, at the first word of complaint, to be repressed, fined, vilified, annoyed, hunted down, pulled about, beaten, disarmed, bound, imprisoned, shot, mitrailleused, judged, condemned, banished, sacrificed, sold, betrayed, and to crown all, ridiculed, derided, outraged, dishonored.
-Pierre Proudhon, 1809-1865
+To be governed is to have every operation, every transaction, every movement noted, registered, counted, rated, stamped, measured, numbered, assessed, licensed, refused, authorized, indorsed, admonished, prevented, reformed, redressed, corrected.
+To be governed is, under pretext of public utility and in the name of the general interest, to be laid under contribution, drilled, fleeced, exploited, monopolized, extorted from, exhausted, hoaxed and robbed; then, upon the slightest resistance, at the first word of complaint, to be repressed, fined, villied, annoyed, hunted down, pulled about, beaten, disarmed, bound, imprisoned, shot, mitrailleused, judged, condemned, banished, ascrificed, sold, betrayed, and, to crown all, ridiculed, derided, outraged, dishonored.

+Pierre Proudhon, 1809 - 1865